Lloydie’s: Caribbean cuisine in the heart of Mile-End

-Lloydie’s is a recent, Caribbean-style combination of a grocery store and counter top take out service on St Viateur St.
+Lloydie’s is a recent, Caribbean-style combination of a grocery store and counter take-out service on St. Viateur Street.

 Lloyd Tull is over 70 years old.
 In 1987, Lloyd opened the restaurant Carabec in NDG but he always wanted to sell affordable Caribbean products in the Quebec region.
 So in the early 1990s, under the nickname « Lloydie’s », he became a producer and provider of Caribbean food products.
 This is about a hardworking family and they can be justifiably satisfied with the knowledge that today, Lloydie’s « Jamaican Pattys » are found in several large supermarkets, as well as in small, well-hidden supermarkets.